-Research suggests that video search results have a 41% higher CTR and they are 50% more likely to be ranked in the organic search results.
-Video SEO strategy is not the same as regular SEO, and it has changed significantly in the last couple of years.
+Research suggests that video search results have a 41% higher CTR and are 50% more likely to be ranked in the organic search results.
+Video SEO strategy is not the same as regular SEO, which has changed significantly over the last couple of years.

 1. Optimize your video thumbnail